-What are the differences between SBS and BRI?
+What are the differences between Sick Building Syndrome and Building Related Illness?

 SBS and BRI are both categories of illness where individuals or groups of people are made sick by something in a building (usually a home or workplace).
 There is a wide range of symptoms and diagnoses that exist under these umbrella terms, and there may be some overlap.